saif-ellafi/foundryvtt-mythic-gme/README.md

 * Subject Meaning

 ## How to use
-1. Install Mythic GME Tools from FoundryVTT module installer
-2. Enable Mythic GME Tools module in FoundryVTT
+1. Install and Enable Mythic GME Tools in FoundryVTT
-3. Enter any game (This module is system agnostic!)
+2. Enter any game (This module is system agnostic!)
-4. Go to Compendiums and import all Macros to your Macro Bar to use them
+3. Go to Compendiums and import all Macros to your Macro Bar to use them
-5. Roll Tables can be used either directly from the Compendium, or imported along your other Roll Tables
+4. Roll Tables can be used either directly from the Compendium, or imported along your other Roll Tables
-6. Say thanks if you like this :)
+5. Say thanks if you like this :)

 **Note #1** - You may customize or change the probabilities of the Roll Tables, the will be used so long the keep the same name.